processing/p5.js-website/README.md

 ### Adding Libraries
 Follow the steps in the <a href="./docs/contributing_libraries.md">Contributing Libraries</a> doc if you would like to add your library to the collection!

+### Get Assigned Before Working on an Issue
+Please read the Contributor guidelines before contributing: https://p5js.org/contribute/contributor_guidelines/

+When an issue is first created, it may be labeled Under review, which means it is still being reviewed by maintainers and is not yet ready for work.
+Please do not start work on these issues.
+Once an issue has been reviewed and approved, it will be labeled Ready to contribute.
+Only issues with this label should be requested for assignment.
+When a contributor is set as “Assignee”, they can start working on it.
+If you file a PR for an issue that has not been approved for contribution, or while someone else is already working on it, your PR may be closed.

 ## Add Yourself to p5.js Contributors
 We recognize all types of contributions.
 This project follows the [all-contributors](https://github.com/kentcdodds/all-contributors) specification.
 Add yourself to the [p5.js repository readme](https://github.com/processing/p5.js/blob/main/README.md#contributors) by following the [instructions here](https://github.com/processing/p5.js/issues/2309)!